 PuBLIc benefits and immigrants

-Programs critical to maintaining a safety net for immigrant workers and their families include the Cash Assistance Program for Immigrants (CAPI), the California Food Assistance Program (CFAP), Medi-Cal and CalWORKs (please click on the links for more information on each program).
+Programs critical to maintaining a safety net for immigrant workers and their families include the Cash Assistance Program for Immigrants (CAPI), the California Food Assistance Program (CFAP), Medi-Cal and CalWORKs.

 The Cost of Cutting Immigrant Programs: Illness, Hunger & Homelessness

-A recent CIPC report concludes that cutting public benefit programs will not serve California well by increasing homelessness, emergency room use and putting vulnerable seniors, the disabled and children at risk.
-Rather, California must invest in its future by finding creative solutions to the budget crisis without targeting core services for working families.
+A recent CIPC report concludes that cutting public benefit programs will not serve California well by increasing homelessness, emergency room use and putting vulnerable seniors, the disabled, and children at risk.
+Instead of targeting the state’s safety net services and core programs, California must use its budget to invest in its future by allowing all working families to thrive.

 Governor Brown Sign 2012-2013 Budget